 2) Provide more opportunities and responsibilities

-Most employees take a job because they want to have the opportunity to grow and develop their skills, meet their goals, and have a fulfilled career.
+Most employees want to have the opportunity to grow and develop their skills, meet their goals, and have a fulfilled career.
 If your employee starts to feel that they are no longer developing in their position or that their tasks are too ‘easy’, they may start to feel discouraged and disengaged.
 This can lead to an employee searching for a new job with better opportunities.

 In order to keep these employees at your organization, don’t hold back on giving them more responsibility.
 Whether that be leading a project, coming up with a novel initiative, or leading a small team, these opportunities can make your employee feel like a valuable part of the team.
 Moreover, it allows them to develop new skills.
 94% of employees would stay at a company longer if it invested in their career development.
-Another way you can create an opportunity for your employees is by offering or subsidizing a learning or development program - for example, offering additional courses to increase their knowledge of a topic or by creating your own effective development course within the organization.
-The trick is to create a sense of opportunity and optimism in your workplace - people want the challenge of more responsibility to enhance their career!
+Your organization can also consider offering or subsidizing a learning/development program.
+Remember that many of your employees want to develop their skills; offering programs that help them hone their skills and better prepare them for their careers can be very motivating.

 3) Have a work-life balance for your employees

-Organizations are having to adapt to what a healthy work-life balance looks like for employees.
+Healthy work-life balance has been a hot topic for several years.
 Flexible work options including remote work have become a big trend over the past year, and remote work has seemed to make employees about 40% more productive than in-office employees (of course, this increased productivity depends on having the right goal management, feedback, video conferencing, etc. tools)!
-This flexibility allows employees to have a healthier work-life balance which many employees, especially younger generations, have been wanting out of their organizations.
+This flexibility allows employees to have a healthier work-life balance which many employees, especially younger generations, have been craving from their employers.
 Encouraging a healthy work-life can have a direct effect on employee retention.
 Workers who have a good work-life balance are 10% more likely to stay at their companies than those who don’t.
-Another way to encourage a work-life balance for employees can be as simple as managers encouraging employees to take breaks and focusing on productivity instead of hours worked.
+Another simple way to encourage a healthy work-life balance can be encouraging employees to take breaks, increasing PTO, and switching our mindset from "number of hours worked" to productivity/ meeting objectives.

 4) Recognize and reward employees